NotDroidUser/Readability4J/README.md

 var contentHtmlWithCustomEncoding = article.getContentWithEncoding("ISO-8859-1")
 ```

-which wrap the content in
+Which wrap the content in:

 ```
 <html>